morningconsult/go-elasticsearch-alerts/docs/user/demo.rst

 6. Wait for Consul to become healthy (exits after 10 failed health checks)
 7. Start Go Elasticsearch Alerts running in another Docker container

-Note that the Elasticsearch and Consul containers will attempt to use ports 9200 and 8500 respectively.
+**Note**: The Elasticsearch and Consul containers will attempt to use ports 9200 and 8500 respectively.
 If these ports are unavailable then the script will fail.